By far the best home improvement you can ever make is an improvement to the outside of your house.

 Pebbledash is another exterior wall finish that divides opinion and removal is at best tricky, and could harm the bricks underneath if the pebbledash is still firmly adhered to the wall.

-To change the apperance of a pebbledashed house, spray applied wall coatings are the tried and tested method.
+To change the appearance of a pebbledashed house, spray applied wall coatings are the tried and tested method.
 They are not harmful to the pebbledashed wall as the system does not require forced removal, it goes straight over the top, plus it comes with a 20 year guarantee.

 Prices for an exterior wall coating start from around £3,000 but in most cases, you would get that investment back twice over on a rise in value of your property.

-If your exterior home makoever this year involves outside painting, then a colour change can be just what is needed, however don’t fall for the latest trend or fashion, choose a classic paint colour, something not offensive to look at, and something that will stand the test of time.
+If your exterior home makeover this year involves outside painting, then a colour change can be just what is needed, however don’t fall for the latest trend or fashion, choose a classic paint colour, something not offensive to look at, and something that will stand the test of time.

 If after painting your house, people walking by, point at it and laugh, perhaps you may have chosen the wrong colour?